fullstorydev/fullstory-data-layer-observer/docs/operator_suffix.md

 The suffix operator can be used to automatically apply the appropriate type suffix to properties in an object.
 Since the suffix operator is useful for every `FS` API, it is included as the default `window['_dlo_beforeDestination']` configuration option and is not needed in the `operators` list.

 To support FullStory-specific APIs, the properties `displayName`, `pageName`, and `email` are not suffixed in a root object.
+Additionally, the number of properties in a suffixed object is limited to `100` by default.
+This prevents unintentional, large objects from being sent to the destination, which can result in performance issues or exceeding cardinality quotas.
+Increase the limit using the `maxProps` option.

 ## Options